tvpollet/tvpollet.github.io/thesis_topics.md

 Intelligence is thought to be an individual level construct.
 Yet, some researchers have argued that we can calculate an estimate of intelligence for a country ?!.
 Unsurprisingly, this is very controversial.
 In this project, you will examine for which types of research 'national intelligence' has been used and what its statistical relationship is with other constructs (e.g., GDP per capita).

-### What is the typical sample size used in undergraduate/masters psychology projects at our University?

-In this project, you will code the sample sizes used in theses in psychology, as well as the method used.
-It is important as this will allow us to examine whether student projects have sufficient [statistical power](https://en.wikipedia.org/wiki/Power_of_a_test){:target="_blank"}.
-It will also help your future colleagues by tallying what is normative.

-### What is the 'type' of sample used in undergraduate/masters psychology projects at our University?

-A recurrent criticism of psychology is that our samples are largely non-representative (e.g., Arnett, 2008).
-In this project you will code theses from psychology and the samples they use.
-Are they predominantly students?
-Are some of them fairly diverse (international students) or are they mostly British?
-Are they mostly dominated by one gender?
-These are the types of questions you are able to address.

 ### Body Mass Index (BMI): A continuous measure that often gets 'binned'.

 Some metrics are continuous but we end up turning them into categories.
 This is typically [a bad idea](https://pubmed.ncbi.nlm.nih.gov/16217841/){:target="_blank"}.
 With the Body Mass Index (BMI), rather than analysing a continuous variable, researchers might rely on categories such as overweight, underweight, healthy and obese.
 This comes at an information cost.
 In this project, you will systematically review papers from the journal 'Body Image' and assess how often researchers apply binning to BMI when testing hypotheses.